arduino/mkrwan1300-fw/README.md

 ```
 The `-rm` option removes the container after execution, while `-v` sets the directory mapping from `$PWD`, i.e., local directory, to `/home` inside the container.

+The file `fw.h` contains now the new firmware to be flashed, e.g., with the standalone sketch in the MKRWAN library.
+Just replace the included file and run the sketch on your device.

+## Backwards compatibility

+Starting from FW 1.2.4, the modem responds to value requests with the command followed by the value, e.g., `+FCU=3` instead of `+OK=3`.
+Thus, to use newer firmware, you need to use a compatible, recent library.

 ## AT Command List

 | Command      | Description